SrainApp/srain/docs/gtk4-migration.rst

 1. Replace menus and popup flows with action-based popovers.
 2. Port ``GtkTreeView`` screens to list/column factories.
 3. Remove ``GtkContainer`` and ``GtkBin`` helpers from composite widgets.
-4. Convert Glade templates into Blueprint once each widget tree is GTK4-safe.
+4. Remove leftover Glade resources and stop checking in generated GTK4 ``.ui`` files once the project is ready to rely on Blueprint at build time only.